skkodz/Network-Management/README.md

 ## Get-TreeSize.ps1
 Basic PowerShell script to display the size of a directory tree in GB.
 Accepts the optional parameter *-path*, otherwise defaults to the current directory.

+## squid-report.sh
+Basic shell script to report on destination and data quantity from the squid log file.
+This is assuming that a modified logging format is in place and that you only require data from the previus day.
+This is aiming to be a daily report that could be scheduled.

 ## test-down
 Basic shell script that will notify on screen (and sound the default bell) when a given IP address stops responding to ICMP traffic (ping).
 Expects a valid IP address as the only mandatory parameter, othrewise throws an error.